shopplugins/pushover-for-woocommerce/readme.txt

 Step 2.
 Setup Pushover Account

 Prerequisites:
- * To receive notifications you will need to purchase the Pushover App for Android (http://pushover.net/clients/android)or iOS (http://pushover.net/clients/ios)
+ * To receive notifications you will need to purchase the Pushover App for Android (http://pushover.net/clients/android) or iOS (http://pushover.net/clients/ios)
  * You will also need to create an account at http://pushover.net

 1. Register for an account on pushover.net